project-oak/oak/rfcs/1440_generic_planner_node.md

 This is not ideal, but we could work around it by adding a mapping as a config entry between internal names that the code understand and the channels names in the manifest file.
-We can then use this to support modification of the manifest file without having to recompile the WASM nodes.
+We can then use this to support modification of the manifest file without having to recompile the Wasm nodes.

 ## Planning